 Then I also remember when a UP Diliman student interviewed (via FacebooK) me why I blog anonymously.
 Ang totoo n’yan, offline, my friends and family know that I’m a blogger.

 Freedom.
 I have many reasons in blogging anonymously, but the most important is freedom.
 Freedom to keep my other identity and freedom from online pressures (like I blog when I want) .
 I don’t live up to other people’s expectations.
 I don’t like to hear and provoke assumptions that lead to prejudice and frustrations.
-I can convince and then disappoint you intentionally or unintentionally in a snap simply because I’m weirdly imperfect.
+I can convince or disappoint you unintentionally simply because I’m weirdly imperfect.

 I’m more than a blogger.
 I am proud blogger and in the past five years, online publishing plays huge role in my life.
 It takes me to different places and leads me to meet amazing people.
 On the other hand, blogging doesn’t define the whole me.
 Perhaps, I am also a friend you want to know, a sister you don’t expect, your long-lost daughter, your favorite vendor, the critic you want to hear or the person you can’t believe existing in this world.

 Weird, but I find it amusing if people wrongly perceived me as a boy.
-On the other side, it’s advantageous for me to stay anonymous because I capture various market segments or audience.
-People focus on what I offer, not on me offering something –and that means no intimidation or no biases.
-Furthermore, it is my goal to level up my blogging experience, but it doesn’t mean that I’ll drop my other priorities.
+On the other side, it’s advantageous for me to stay anonymous because I capture different types of readers.
+I believe people focus on what I offer, not on me offering something –and that means no intimidation or no biases.
+Furthermore, it is my goal to level up my blogging experience, but it doesn’t mean that I am going to drop my other priorities.

-And it’s not that I’m using my blog to promote my sideline business because I do.
-Siguro hindi nga lang as successful as like others, but I receive inquiries din.
-Since majority of online buyers want to identify first yong seller before buying, kaya it’s also cool when I receive inquiries.
+And I can use pa rin my blog to promote my sideline businesses.
+Siguro hindi nga lang successful like the others, but I receive inquiries din.
+Since majority of online buyers want to identify first ‘yong seller before buying, I really appreciate when I receive inquiries.
 It’s same with good feedback and comments from strangers.
 It’s different from hearing praises from people you know.
-Parang they (strangers) just speak what’s their heart and mind desire than mere emotional attachment.
+Parang they (strangers) just speak what’s their hearts’ and minds’ desire than mere emotional attachment.